Let me guess, you’ve been pretty much everywhere in Europe, but never really thought of visiting Portugal.

 41Algarve is perfect for sun-seekers.

-Probably this is the Portugal you know better, because this is where millions of tourists – including almost all portuguese families – flock every yea seeking the three Ss: sun, sea and sand.
+Probably this is the Portugal you know better.
+This is where millions of tourists – including 95% of all portuguese families – flock every yea seeking the three Ss: sun, sea and sand.
 Despite the crowds, the weather is great and the beaches are renowned worldwide, specially around Lagos, Tavira and Portimão.
-Try this guide by Lonely Planet to get you started and check out my selection of the hotels with WiFi, breakfast and the best reviews in the region.

 42Portuguese know how to keep themselves going.